SECIS element: Location and function

 In bacteria the SECIS element appears soon after the UGA codon it affects.
 In archaea and eukaryotes, it occurs in the 3' UTR of an mRNA, and can cause multiple UGA codons within the mRNA to code for selenocysteine.
 One archaeal SECIS element, in Methanococcus, is located in the 5' UTR.
+In any case, it serves to recruit EEFSEC or SelB, the specialized homolog of EF-Tu/eEF1&alpha, with the ability to read tRNASec.